-The short answer is "yes," you can use a lot of the same herbs and spices.
-Although, some do not work as well as others.
-Find out more about the process to make natural soy candles using natural ingredients for coloration.
-Learn which ingredients work and find out which do not.
+While you can use a lot of the same herbs and spices in candles, some do not work as well as others.
+There are a few tricks you'll want to learn to make natural soy candles that use natural ingredients for coloration.

 Why It Works